-"A N ARMED ATTACK against Sweden Hultqvist, Sweden's defence minister, shortly after he introduced a new defence bill on October 14th.
+ARMED ATTACK against Sweden Cannot be ruled out," warned Peter Hultqvist, Sweden's defence minister, shortly after he introduced a new defence bill on October 14th.
 It promises the country's largest military expansion for 70 years.
 The reason is plain.
 Russia's assertive behaviour across Europe, from invasion to assassination, has alarmed Swedes.